SonaShivajiChavan/Corona-Lung-DataSet-Analysis-CNN/README.md

 ## Project: Corona Lung Image Data Analysis using CNN

-<h3>Convolutional Neural Network</h3> is a Deep learning algorithm specially designaed for working with Images and Videos.
+Convolutional Neural Network is a Deep learning algorithm specially designaed for working with Images and Videos.

 Aim: study of lungs images and telling whether the person is effected with corona or not effected.